JuliusDgenius/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This project teaches more on C Programming Language:
+This project teaches more on C Programming Language.
+It covers:

 * Pointers